 Most IP claims are brought before the District Court as they usually involve injunction orders.
-If they involve only a monetary remedy up to NIS 2,500,000, they will be brought to the Magistrate court.
-In addition, decisions of the Patent and Design Registrar (e.g., revocations, discussed below) may be appealed to the District Court.
+If they involve only a monetary remedy up to NIS 2,500,000, they will be brought before the Magistrate court.
+In addition, decisions of the Patent and Design Registrar (e.g., revocations, discussed below) may be appealed before the District Court.

 In practice, a minority of cases of intellectual property infringement are actually resolved in Israeli courts.
 Moreover, Israeli courts almost always demand that parties submit to non-binding mediation.
 Approximately one-third of all Israeli claims, including claims of intellectual property infringement, are resolved through court-mandated mediation.